 Latgosizdat (Latvian State Publishing House)

-Latgosizdat was the Latvian State Publishing House.
-Until World War II, Latvia had thriving industries for publishing and printing.
-At the time of the Soviet annexation of Latvia in 1940, the largest publishing house in the country was Liesma (Flame).
-It was nationalized as a state-run entity called VAPP (Department of State Book Publishers and Polygraphic Enterprises).
+Until World War II, Latvia had thriving publishing and printing industries.
+Between Soviet annexation in 1940 and the German occupation in 1941, Lativa's position as a European publishing hub drastically changed.
+Around 1940 Lativa's largest publisher, Liesma (Flame), was nationalized during Soviet annexation.
+The publisher became VAPP (Department of State Book Publishers and Polygraphic Enterprises) and was controlled as a state-run entity.
 From 1946-1964, VAPP was named Latgosizdat and in 1965, the publisher was re-named Liesma.
-At that point, it became a specialized publishing house for original literature, works by foreign authors, monographs, yearbooks and fine art.
+It specialized in original literature, foreign authors, monographs, fine art and posters.

 Sources & Citations

 Politiskais un sociālais plakāts Latvijas un Lietuvas padomju sociālistiskajās republikās.
 (2010).
 Liepājas universitāte Humanitāro un mākslas zinātņu fakultāte Anna Priedola, Paula Vītola, Studiju programmas “Jauno mediju māksla” 1. kursa studentes.
 (Thesis paper on Latvian publishing history)